RMerl/asuswrt-merlin/README-merlin.txt

    IMPORTANT: Make a backup of your JFFS partition if upgrading
               an RT-AC56U or RT-AC68U!
 The partition layout has been changed.

    - NEW: Merged with Asus's 376_1088 GPL (internal).
           Summary of changes:
             * New networkmap, lets users edit device names, assign icons to devices, etc...
             * Reworked IPv6 support
             * Fix for Traffic Monitoring (replaces our own fix)
+            * 3G/4G fixes
             * And a lot more
-  - NEW: Added experimental support for RT-AC87U (still work in progress - Stealth Mode not finished yet)
+  - NEW: Added support for RT-AC87U.
   - CHANGED: The JFFS partition on ARM devices now uses Asus's code, which means the whole unused space is now used for the JFFS partition.